skyscrapers/terraform-teleport/README.md

 These are the requirements to apply this module:

 - Teleport pre-built in an AMI: to avoid relying on external sources during boot time, all dependencies have to be present in the AMI, and that includes Teleport, certbot (with the Route53 plugin) and CloudWatch logs agent.
-Skyscrapers publishes and maintains [such an AMI](https://github.com/skyscrapers/server-images#teleport), and can be found with the filter: `owner-id`: "496014204152", `name`: "ebs-teleport-*", `tag:project`: "teleport".
+Skyscrapers publishes and maintains [such an AMI](https://github.com/skyscrapers/server-images#teleport), and can be found with the filter:
+  - `owner-id`: "496014204152"
+  - `name`: "ebs-teleport-*"
+  - `tag:project`: "teleport"
 - Route53 zone
 - VPC and a subnet where to deploy the EC2 instance